-To fully appreciate a custom print, we should look first at its opposite – a standard or on-line print.
+To fully appreciate a custom print, we should look first at its opposite – a standard or “on-line” acquired print.
 These prints are made in unattended, automated, serial operations.
-You upload your image to a server from your computer or drop it off to a photo service bureau on USB where the sales clerk adds it to the queue on the server with all of the other on-line orders.
-The server is connected to a series of large format printers each of which is loaded with one of the standard papers – usually gloss, lustre and matte.
-The idea is to herd everyone to those few common, inexpensive, resin coated papers to reap the benefits of volume processing and presumably to offer volume pricing.
-If better paper is also offered, there will often be just one or perhaps two smooth matte papers offered under the general moniker “Fine Art” or “Giclee.“ Also, many of these photo service bureaus print with dye based inks which fade quickly, especially if not carefully preserved by the buyer.
+You upload your images to a server from your computer or drop them off to a photo service bureau on USB where the sales clerk adds it to the queue on the server with all of the other on-line orders.
+The server is connected to a series of printers each of which is loaded with one of the standard papers – usually gloss, lustre and matte.
+The idea is to herd everyone to those few common, inexpensive, resin coated, bright white papers to reap the benefits of volume processing and presumably to offer volume pricing.
+If better paper is also offered, there will often be just one or perhaps two smooth, matte finish papers offered under the general moniker “Fine Art” or “Giclee.“ Also, many of these photo service bureaus print with dye based inks which fade quickly, especially if not carefully preserved by the buyer.

-Once your images are added to the queue, they are pumped through to the series of printers where they are grouped together with hundreds of other images.
+Once your images are added to the queue, they are pumped through to the series of printers where they are grouped together with hundreds of other images from other customers.
 There they are averaged and printed, as is, on large rolls of the aforementioned resin coated and matte papers.
 The file settings which are required for this type of print are the least acceptable for print – flattened 8 bit Jpeg, PNG, etc. in sRGB or sometimes AdobeRGB colour space, usually at or below 25mb in size.
-If you request a 20” x 30” print to be made from your Jpeg image which only has enough print resolution for a 5” x 7” print, the image may simply be enlarged on the fly without concern for the resulting quality loss.
+If you request a 20” x 30” print to be made from your Jpeg image which only has enough print resolution for a 5” x 7” print, the image will simply be enlarged on the fly without concern for the resulting quality loss.
 That’s your problem.
 Their job is simply to print.

 Some of the printers in such systems are loaded with dye based inks which fade easily and quickly in print – within a year, unless protected and kept in darkly lit areas.
 But, dye based inks are cheap.
-Other printers may be loaded with pigment based inks which are much better in terms of image longevity.
-But, without effective care and input in terms of critical colour management and massaging of the image at the start for an optimal result, the best print will never be made.
+Other printers may be loaded with pigment based inks which are much better in terms of image longevity and print archivability.
+But, without effective care and input in terms of critical colour management and massaging of the image at the start for an optimal result, the best print will never be achieved.

-Unless you have a fine, custom print to compare against your basic print, you might be fooled into thinking that your basic print is the best you could get.
+Unless you have a fine, custom print to compare against your basic print, you might be fooled into thinking that your basic print is perfect.
 But it’s the only print you have, so how would you be expected to know anything different?
 Or you may just want to succumb to the belief that it is “good enough.”
-Well, that’s fine for that type of work – snap shots, social media and basic printed records.
+Well, that may be fine for that type of work – snap shots, social media and basic printed records.
 But low level expectation would certainly never be acceptable for a fine print.

 Crafting a Custom Print, on the other hand is a considerably different process which requires more time and superior materials.
 The prints are much better and in all likelihood will last a great deal longer – hundreds of years longer.
-But, it is indeed a more expensive process and uploading the image may be difficult as the images which are best for this process are much larger in terms of file size.
+But, it is indeed a more expensive process and uploading the image may be more difficult as the images which are best for this process are much larger in terms of file size.
 Each print is crafted individually with care and precision.
 The process begins with a collaboration and discussion between the photographer or artist and the print maker preferably while the digital image is soft-proofed in full view on a nearby calibrated screen display.
-The goals are to ensure that the client’s expectations are fully understood, that an appropriate substrate is selected for the print and that their digital image is prepared properly so that it will be rendered to the best print possible will be achieved.
+The goals are to ensure that the client’s expectations are fully understood, that an appropriate substrate is selected for the print and that their digital image is prepared properly so that it will be rendered to the best print possible.

-The photographer or artist knows their work well and can articulate their vision for the print.
+The photographer or artist knows their work better than anyone else and can articulate their vision for the print.
 The print craftsperson knows fine printing extremely well and may suggest edits and a paper for the print which will help to achieve the client’s vision.
-Together they work the image until it comes alive on the selected medium.
+Together they may adjust the image until it comes alive on the selected medium.
 So the relationship is symbiotic and through this collaboration a fine print is crafted.

 While it might seem unnecessary to some, to those who are serious image makers, there are many important considerations to take into account before committing an image to print.
 But the rewards become quite apparent in the prints.
-For example, which of the many papers available is best for the reproduction of the image in print?
-On this subject alone there are many considerations to explore in terms of surface appearance and the finish of the paper from the luxurious photo-style look of fine Baryta papers to 100% cotton rag papers for fine art presentations – its texture from heavily toothed to baby back smooth, warm white to cold, etc. Which paper best suits the colour gamut of the image if it is in colour or its tonality, balance and character if it is B&W?
+For example, which of the many papers available is best for the printed reproduction of the image?
+On this subject alone there are many considerations to explore in terms of surface appearance and the finish of the paper from the luxurious photo-style look of fine Baryta papers to 100% cotton rag papers for fine art presentations – its texture from heavily toothed to baby back smooth, warm white to cooler, etc. Which paper best suits the colour gamut of the image if it is in colour or its tonality, balance and character if it is B&W?
 How long should the print last without fading or deteriorating?
 Will it be framed and if so what type of glass will be used, i.e. basic glass, Museum, ArtGlass, if any at all?
 Where will it be displayed or exhibited?
 What sort of illumination will it enjoy?
-All of these questions and more are vital to the selection of an appropriate paper.
+All of these questions and more are vital to the selection of an appropriate paper, canvas etc..

-Once all of the above including the aesthetic choice regarding the paper have been dealt with, we again focus entirely on the soft-proofed image itself to analyse it’s tonality from the lightest lights through to the deepest darks and all the shades and detail between to determine how it will be interpreted by the medium.
-Changes may again be necessary to achieve the best reproduction in print because whereas the digital image lives on a backlit display at a uniform brightness, the print exists in a world of ambient illumination which may well be quite different from the display.
+Once all of the above including the aesthetic choice of paper have been dealt with, we again focus entirely on the soft-proofed image itself to analyse it’s tonality from the lightest lights through to the deepest darks and all the shades and detail between to determine how it will be interpreted by the medium.
+Changes may again be necessary to achieve the best reproduction in print because whereas the digital image lives on a backlit display with a uniform brightness, the print exists in a world of ambient illumination which will likely be quite different from the display.
 Hence, specific adjustments can help to make it successful in that world.
 Again a collaborative effort will yield a print which both parties can be proud of.

-In a nutshell, the difference between these two approaches to printing images – the pedestrian on-line print versus the fine art print – is comparable to the difference between a corner pharmacy versus a medial specialist.
+In a nutshell, the difference between these two approaches to printing images – the pedestrian on-line print versus the fine art print – is comparable to the difference between a general practitioner versus a medial specialist.
 They both serve a need.
 It is up to the buyer to decide which suits them best.
 We at CSi Print Studio are proud to offer fine art digital inkjet printing using the finest available archival pigment inks and cotton rag papers.